riptide-rv/Ichor_Hackathon/README.md

 ## About Ichor

-A blood donation app that can connect donors with hospitals can be highly beneficial for several reasons:
+Ichor is a blood donation app that can connect donors with hospitals can be highly beneficial for several reasons:

 With a blood donation app, donors can easily find blood donation centers and hospitals in their area that are in need of blood donations.